DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

    :align: center
    :scale: 100%

-Using an ``AUTOMATION`` keyword means that this automation will appear in EngineDriver so you can drive the train manually, and then hand it over to the automation at the press of a button.
+Using an ``AUTOMATION`` keyword means that this automation will appear in the throttle so you can drive the train manually, and then hand it over to the automation at the press of a button.

 \* Technically, an automation can independently run multiple locos along the same path through the layout, but this is discussed later...